Building Construction Management: Associate in Applied Science (AAS) (4510)

 According to the Associated General Contractors of America (AGC), construction employment has steadily increased during 2015, rising to the highest level since 2009.

 The Associate in Applied Science (AAS) in Building Construction Management will prepare you for entry-level positions in the construction and contracting field as a quantity take-off technician and estimator, scheduler, supervisor and construction inspector.
+Get more information on how to become a Contractor here.

 While a background in construction is helpful, it is not necessary.
 All you need is an interest in managing the construction process.
 After the building has been designed by the architect, the process of coordinating the construction process begins.
 This includes, but is not limited to: